 May we select our own music and musicians?

-Responsibility for all music at St. Paul’s is delegated to the Organist/Choirmaster, who will assist you in planning the music for your wedding.
+Responsibility for all music at St. Paul’s is delegated to the Organist/ Choirmaster, who will assist you in planning the music for your wedding.
 As soon as you have booked your wedding, please call the Organist/Choirmaster at 713-528-0527.
-Only St. Paul’s staff musicians may play the organ or sing at a St. Paul’s wedding.
-If you want the St. Paul’s Choir to sing at your wedding, it should be booked at least six months prior to the wedding, although the Choir may not be available on your requested date.
+If you want the St. Paul’s Choir to sing at your wedding, it should be booked as soon as possible.
+However, please understand that the choir may not be available on your requested date.

 How old must one be to participate in a St. Paul’s wedding?